puppetlabs/device_manager/README.md

 ### Run `puppet device`

-Declaring these resources will configure `device.conf` and apply the base class of device modules on the proxy Puppet agent, allowing it to execute `puppet device` runs on behalf of its configured devices:
+Declaring these resources will configure `device.conf` and apply the base class of associated device modules on the proxy Puppet agent, allowing it to execute `puppet device` runs on behalf of its configured devices:

 ```bash
 puppet device --user=root --verbose --target bigip.example.com